MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-create-a-virtual-machine-template.md

         -   **DNS domain name** is a Linux\-specific option.
 Enter the domain name portion of the fully qualified domain name \(FQDN\).

     -   The **Roles and Features** settings apply only for Windows, and only if you use the virtual machine template in a service template.
-Also, to support these settings, the virtual machine cannot use a guest operating system earlier than [!INCLUDE[nextref_server_7](../../includes/nextref_server_7_md.md)].
+Also, to support these settings, the virtual machine cannot use a guest operating system earlier than Windows Server 2008 R2.

     -   The **RunOnce commands** apply only to Linux\-based virtual machine templates.
 These commands run in the specified order during deployment after the operating system has been configured.
 If shell conventions, such as pipes, are used, we recommend wrapping each command with an explicit invocation of the shell, for example, `/bin/sh –c “<your command>”`.
 In this example, double quotes in the command must be escaped.

     -   Under **Root Credentials**, **Public SSH key** is a Linux\-specific option.
 This option sets the content of a specified public Secure Shell \(SSH\) key as an authorized key for authentication of the root user.
 Enter the name of a public key file that is stored in the VMM library and has the extension .sshkey.

     -   If you will use the virtual machine template in a service template, under **Networking**, you can specify optional Active Directory domain settings by using the FQDN or by using at signs \(@\) before and after, for example, by entering @Domain@.
 By using the at signs \(@\) in this way, the necessary information can be entered when the virtual machine is deployed as part of a service.
-A trust relationship is not necessary between the domain where the service is deployed and the domain of the [!INCLUDE[vmm12short](../../includes/vmm12short_md.md)] management server.
+A trust relationship is not necessary between the domain where the service is deployed and the domain of the VMM management server.

         You can use the virtual machine template in a service template regardless of which option you select under **Admin Password**.